 This Standard is considered suitable for use for conformity assessment within the stated scope of the Standard.

-This Standard applies to newly produced gas appliance thermostats of the integral gas valve type having a maximum operating gas pressure of 1/2 psi (3.5 kPa) or electric type (see Part IV, Definitions), constructed entirely of new, unused parts and materials.
+This Standard applies to newly produced gas appliance thermostats of the integral gas valve type having a maximum operating gas pressure of 1/2 psi (3.5 kPa) or electric type (see Clause 3), constructed entirely of new, unused parts and materials.

-An accessory incorporated as an integral part of a thermostat shall comply with all provisions of the applicable standard for such a device.
+An accessory incorporated as an integral part of a thermostat is to comply with all provisions of the applicable standard for such a device.

-All references to psi throughout this standard are to be considered gauge pressures unless otherwise specified.
+All references to psi throughout this Standard are considered gauge pressures, unless otherwise specified.

 In this Standard, shall is used to express a requirement, i.e., a provision that the user is obliged to satisfy in order to comply with the Standard; should is used to express a recommendation or that which is advised but not required; and may is used to express an option or that which is permissible within the limits of the Standard.

 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.